huggingface/transformers/docs/source/en/modular_transformers.md

   reference it (in case of addition) or completely remove it (in case of deletion).
 - If a class inherits from another, for example: class GemmaModel(LlamaModel):, dependencies are automatically inferred.
 All submodules will be automatically inferred from the superclass.
+- If you define new functions in the `modular` and use them inside classes, the linter will automatically infer the

 You should be able to write everything (the tokenizer, the image processor, the model, the config) in this `modular` file, and the corresponding files will be created for you.